mui/material-ui/docs/src/pages/components/selects/selects.md

 While it's discouraged by the Material Design specification, you can use a select inside a dialog.

 {{"demo": "pages/components/selects/DialogSelect.js"}}

-## Text Fields

-The `TextField` wrapper component is a complete form control including a label, input and help text.
-You can find an example with the select mode [in this section](/components/text-fields/#textfield).

 ## Grouping